wp-cool-tools/speed-contact-bar/README.txt

 1. it adds a list item with the content 'Hello World' as the first item
 2. and it changes the order of the list items.

-At the end the function returns the changed list.
+In the end, the function returns the changed list.

 `// Passed parameter: an array of personal contact data as list items function change_speed_contact_bar_data ( $list_items ) {